CesiumGS/3d-tiles/TileFormats/VectorData/README.md

 ### Positions

-Features are generated using the same procedure for both polygons and polylines.

-Features are generated using the data included in the Feature Table.
+Features are defined in the Feature Table.
 The `POLYGONS_LENGTH` semantic defines the length of the `POLYGON_COUNT` array.
-The `POLYLINES_LENGTH` semantic defines the length of the `POLYLINE_COUNT` array.
+Likewise, the `POLYLINES_LENGTH` semantic defines the length of the `POLYLINE_COUNT` array.
 `COUNT` defines how many points to sequentially read and add to a feature before creating a new one.
 Points are read using `INDICES` to retrieve positions by index, if it is defined.

-`POSITION` may be defined relative to a center point using the global semantic `RTC_CENTER` for high-precision rendering [4].
+`POSITION` may be defined relative to a center point using the global semantic `RTC_CENTER` for high-precision rendering  [2].

 #### Quantized Positions